omarmnfy/Power-Law-Fit-Distribution-MATLAB/README.md

 The terms $ξ_1$ and $ξ_2$​ represent length scales associated with the sizes of clusters formed in motor-driven active gels.
 The research investigates how molecular motors can induce contraction in crosslinked actin networks, forming clusters that exhibit a scale-free size distribution indicative of critical behavior.

-1. $ξ_1$is used to denote the size of the largest cluster observed in the experiments.
+1. $ξ_1$ is used to denote the size of the largest cluster observed in the experiments.
 This length scale increases with the connectivity of the network, measured by the crosslink concentration.
 As the connectivity increases, the network transitions from smaller, locally contracted clusters to larger, more globally contracted clusters until it approaches a critically connected state where $ξ_1$ and $ξ_2$​ become comparable to the system size.

 2. $ξ_2$ represents the size of the second-largest cluster.
 This measurement helps in identifying the critical point of network connectivity.
 At low connectivity, both $ξ_1$​ and $ξ_2$ are small as the network forms numerous small clusters.
 Near the critical point, $ξ_2$​ peaks as the network forms a large cluster and a few smaller clusters, after which $ξ_2$​ reduces again as the system transitions to a single large cluster dominating the network structure.